mo100saad/SpaceThreading/README.txt

 Optional Debugging and Memory Check:

 To test for memory leaks and invalid memory usage, use:
-    - valgrind --leak-check=full --track-origins=yes ./cuinspace
+    - valgrind --leak-check=full --track-origins=yes ./SpaceThreading

 Citations
 The development of this project was supported by various learning and debugging resources.
-Below are the key sources referenced during the creation of CUinSPACE Simulated Flight:
+Below are the key sources referenced during the creation of SpaceThreading Simulated Flight:

 COMP2401 Course Materials: Lecture notes, assignments, and tutorials.